Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Supplementary derivations and theoretical extensions

-\begin{proposition}[Equivalence of renewal and factorized boundary priors] Under Definition~\ref{def:renewal}, the induced distribution on $t=(t_0,\dots,t_k)$ satisfies $p(t\mid k)\propto \prod_{q=1}^k g(x_{t_q}-x_{t_{q-1}})$.
-Conversely, any prior of the form \eqref{eq:lengthprior} can be realized as a renewal segmentation prior with appropriate unnormalized length mass $\varphi$. \end{proposition}
+\begin{proposition}[Equivalence of renewal and factorized boundary priors] Under Definition~\ref{def:renewal} and the translation-invariance hypothesis, the induced distribution on $t=(t_0,\dots,t_k)$ satisfies $p(t\mid k)\propto \prod_{q=1}^k g(t_q-t_{q-1})$.
+Conversely, any prior of the form \eqref{eq:lengthprior} \emph{whose length factor depends only on the segment length} can be realized as a renewal segmentation prior with $\varphi(\ell)=g(\ell)$. \end{proposition}